plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

-Despite it&#8217;s size, a lot is happening here.
+Despite it's size, a lot is happening here.

 This test method is called once for every single Entity subclass in the system.
 Every entity gets its own individual pass or fail.